EPauthenet/fda.oce/README.md

 # Functional Data Analysis of oceanographic profiles (fda.oce)

 **Functional Data Analysis** is a set of tools to study curves or functions.
 Here we see vertical profiles of temperature (T) and salinity (S) as curves and apply a functional principal component analysis (FPCA) in the multivaraite case (T and S) to reduce the dimensionality of the system.
-It can be used for front detection, water mass identification, unsupervised or supervised classification, model comparison, ...
+It can be used for front detection, water mass identification, unsupervised or supervised classification, model comparison, data calibration ...

 *Reference*:
 - Pauthenet et al. (2018) Seasonal meandering of the Polar Front upstream of the Kerguelen Plateau.
 Geophysical Research Letters, https://doi.org/10.1029/2018GL079614